woocommerce/woocommerce/readme.txt

 * Fix - Product tabs when a product type doesn't exist yet.
 * Fix - Saving of variation download paths with special chars.
 * Fix - Unset parent of children when deleting a grouped product.
+* Fix - Removed Sidebar Login Widget.
+Use http://wordpress.org/extend/plugins/sidebar-login/ instead.
+A potential security issue was found regarding logging of passwords (since GET was used instead of POST).
+Sidebar Login 2.5 resolves this and the widget has been removed from WC to prevent needing to maintain two (virtually identical) codebases.
 * Localization - Added indian rupees
 * Localization - Updated French translation by absoluteweb
 * Localization - Updated Brazilian translaction by Claudio Sanches